 Photo via turkletom/Flickr

-ed cases of the mosquito-borne virus this year, according to numbers posted Monday on the state Department of Health website.
+As the end of the year approaches, Florida has reported 93 cases of the mosquito-borne Zika virus in 2018, according to numbers posted Monday on the state Department of Health website.

 The number of cases has slowly increased in recent months, with all but two of the cases classified as “travel” related —- generally meaning people were infected elsewhere and brought the disease into the state.

 Two cases were classified as having “undetermined” origin, with both of those cases involving people in Miami-Dade County.

 The disease, which caused major concerns in 2016, is particularly dangerous to pregnant women because it can cause severe birth defects.